|Epilepsy can generally start in dogs 6 months to 5 years of age, usually at 2-3 years.|

 Do be aware that your pet may not recognise you when they first come round after a seizure.
 They may also be very unsettled, and run around confused.
 This is often normal.
 Stay calm, they need to see you are calm at this time.

 The actual triggering of a seizure is unknown, but most patients tend to seizure during periods of excitability.
 Often, the owner will state that the patient seizures while playing ball or when the children returned home from school.
 We had one patient who seizured the day after visiting our veterinary hospital, no matter what the reason for the visit.
 Some patients have been known to seizure while sleeping.
 Please do not confuse this with dreaming, where it is common for the patient to bark or shake while sleeping.
 A dreaming patient can be awakened, but a seizuring patient cannot.

 First, a detailed history is needed.
 A physical and neurologic exam are performed by your veterinarian, a panel of laboratory tests are run, and sometimes x-rays (radiographs) are taken.
 If a cause of the seizure can not be identified, the condition is diagnosed as idiopathic or primary epilepsy.
 There is no test to diagnose epilepsy per se, however, the above tests are done to simply rule out other causes of seizures.

 What type of information can the owner provide to help the veterinarian make the diagnosis?

 It is helpful if you, the owner, can give your veterinarian answers to the following questions:

 Are some animals more prone to epilepsy?

-Epilepsy generally starts in animals 6 months to 5 years of age, usually at 2-3 years.
+Epilepsy can generally start in animals 6 months to 5 years of age, usually at 2-3 years.